 A mortgage broker is someone or firm that serves as an independent agent for both the mortgage loan borrower and the lender.
 A mortgage broker coordinates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
 Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
 A mortgage broker will review your finances to determine which lender is the right fit for you.
 From application to closing, your mortgage broker facilitates the loan process: presenting your mortgage application to several lenders, and coordinating the process with the lender through to closing.
 The broker receives a commission from the borrower at closing.

 Lending Institutions (banks, finance companies, and others) employ loan officers to promote, and process loans solely on behalf of that particular institution.
 Although a loan officer may market quite a range of loan programs, they will be products from that lender alone.

 A loan officer represents you to the bank or other lending institution.
 From choosing a loan product to closing, a loan officer can walk a borrower through the process.
 Loan officers are paid a commission or salary for their work by their employers.

-Are you looking for a new mortgage loan?
-We'll be glad to answer your questions about your mortgage needs!
-Call us at
+Are you looking for a mortgage loan?
+We'll be glad to discuss our mortgage offerings!
+Give us a call at